 The key to writing your teacher cover letter can be distilled into two main points: don’t be generic and don’t let it become a repeat of your resume.

 Just as you want to tailor your resume to the school where you want to work and to its accompanying teacher job description, you should do the same with your cover letter.
-Sure, this requires extra research, but what’s 20 or 30 minutes when this effort has the potential to pay off in dividends?
+Sure, this requires extra research, but what’re 20 or 30 minutes when this effort can pay off in dividends?
 Not only will research ensure your cover letter is relevant—not vague and generic—it’ll also prepare you well for common teacher interview questions.